benjilee0919/layerwise-mask-gpt/README.md

   - Others use narrow (e.g., 128-token) windows.

 - **Logical vs. Compute Sparsity**
-  - *Logical sparsity*: masks tell the model which positions to ignore,
-    but the dense attention matrix is still fully computed.
+  - *Logical sparsity*: masks tell the model which positions to ignore, but the dense attention matrix is still fully computed.
   - *Compute sparsity*: the underlying kernel avoids computing masked positions.
-    This requires CUDA/Triton/FlashAttention-style kernels and is **not** provided by vanilla PyTorch attention.
+  - This requires CUDA/Triton/FlashAttention-style kernels and is **not** provided byvanilla PyTorch attention.

 - **Outcome**
   - LMS **increased** eval loss (worse perplexity).